 What Is Workplace Discrimination?

 Employment discrimination is still a major issue in the workplace even though California law prohibits it.
-Employers who hire, promote, discipline, fire, or train employees based on traits such as gender, sexual orientation, physical or mental disability, race, religion, or membership in other social groups may be found in violation of state and federal employment discrimination laws.
-Employment discrimination doesn’t have to be intentional to be illegal.
+Employers who discipline or fire employees based on protected traits do so in violation of state and federal laws.
+This includes Title VII of the Equal Pay Act, among others.